kimoginsteven/KAISD/README.md

 ### Instructions for running our code

-Please add a link to the given google drive folder in your Google Drive and change the root variable at the beginning of every .ipynb file to the address of the folder.
+Please add a link to the given google drive folder in your Google Drive by clicking the upside-down triangle icon next to "root_for submission" and "Add Shortcut to Drive".
+Also, you should change the root variable at the beginning of every .ipynb file so that the root variable is the address of the "root_for_submission" in your Google Drive.